kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotation.md

     !!!warning ""
         When using `target-type: instance` with a service of type "NodePort", the healthcheck port can be set to `traffic-port` to automatically point to the correct port.

-- <a name="healthcheck-path">`alb.ingress.kubernetes.io/healthcheck-path`</a> specifies the HTTP path when peforming health check on targets.
+- <a name="healthcheck-path">`alb.ingress.kubernetes.io/healthcheck-path`</a> specifies the HTTP path when performing health check on targets.

     !!!example
         ```